ipld/ipld/block-layer/codecs/dag-cbor.md

  * Strictness is not yet enforced on decode, blocks encoded that don't follow the strictness rules are not rejected
  * All floating point value are encoded as 64-bits

+### Java

+[java ipld from Peergos](https://github.com/Peergos/Peergos/tree/master/src/peergos/shared/cbor) adhere to this specification, with the following caveats:

+ * Strictness is not yet enforced on decode, blocks encoded that don't follow the strictness rules are not rejected
+ * Floats are disabled

 ## Limitations